CIWF Logo Food Business

 • NATURAL LIGHT: providing at least 50 lux of light, including natural light

-• HUMANE SLAUGHTER: adopting controlled atmospheric stunning (CAS) using inert gas or multi-phase systems, or effective electrical stunning without live inversion.
+• HUMANE SLAUGHTER: adopting Controlled Atmosphere Stunning (CAS) using inert gas or multi-phase systems, or effective electrical stunning without live inversion

-• THIRD PARTY AUDITING: meaningful third-party animal welfare audits and annual reporting against the above criteria
+• THIRD PARTY AUDITING: demonstrate compliance with the above standards via meaningful third-party animal welfare audits and annual reporting on progress towards this commitment

 To date, over 380 companies have joined the European Chicken Commitment - find out who is stepping up for chicken welfare here.